Gated KalmaNet: A Fading Memory Layer Through Test-Time Ridge Regression: Kalman Filter for Optimally Modelling Fading Memory

 \subsection{A Dynamical System for Fading Memory}

-The Kalman filter is a classical algorithm for online optimal inference in linear Gaussian State-Space Models.
-It gives a principled way to maintain and update a compact state as new noisy observations arrive.
-The latent state serves as a compressed "memory" of the past.
-More formally, it is a minimal sufficient statistic that makes past observations conditionally independent of future ones given the state.
+The Kalman filter is a classical algorithm for online optimal inference in Linear Gaussian State-Space Models.
+It gives a principled way to maintain and update an estimate of a latent state as new noisy observations arrive.
+The true latent state serves as a compressed 'memory' of the past: given the state, the future becomes conditionally independent of past observations.

 We begin by describing a linear Gaussian model for fading memory.

 where $s_t \in \mathbb{R}^n$ is a latent state that summarizes the past, $u_t \in \mathbb{R}^n$ is the control input that updates the state and $v_t$ is the scalar measurement observed at time $t$. $A_t, B_t \in \mathbb{R}^{n \times n}$ are the state transition and input selection matrices, and $k_t \in \mathbb{R}^{n}$ is the emission (readout) vector.
 Finally, $w_t$ and $\mu_t$ are Gaussian process and measurement noise, respectively.